zenorocha/liferay-learn/docs/dxp/7.x/en/system-administration/system-settings/system-settings-and-configuration-scope.md

 # System Settings and Configuration Scope

 While browsing the categories of System Settings, you'll notice that clicking into a topic (for example, the Blogs category in the Content and Data category) reveals entries at different scopes.

+![Some System Settings categories hold entries of multiple scopes.](./system-settings-and-configuration-scope/images/02.png)

 All the settings here act at the system scope.
 For scopes labeled other than System, these configurations act as defaults.
 In other words, they identify where the system-wide configuration is overridden.
 True system-scoped configurations (those under a category's _System Scope_ heading) are not overridden anywhere.
-There are four values that you'll see under Scope:
+There are four scopes:

-![Some System Settings categories hold entries of multiple scopes.](./system-settings-and-configuration-scope/images/02.png)

 **System Scope:** Any System Settings configuration made for system scoped entries becomes the final value for the application in a system-wide fashion.
 It affects the whole system and isn't overridden anywhere else.